hackerman1337-xo/hm37.net/content/guides/block-twitch-ads/index.md

 tags: [twitch]
 ---

+> Update 2020-10-05: I've updated the Gist link to include new code to fix the change that Twitch rolled out since the first version of this guide *4 days ago*.
+I'll update again if there are more updates.

 Twitch recently rolled out a new update to introduce mid-roll ads on the platform.
 This broke many ad blockers, including my favorite -- uBlock Origin.
 Below are instructions on fixing uBlock.

 If you'd like to install uBlock Origin, here are the links for the major browsers: